The $\hat{A}$ genus as a projective volume form on the derived loop space: as a volume form

 We saw in Section \ref{sect:1dcsquant} that we can quantize this theory.
 Therefore, we obtain a projective volume form on

-\begin{definition} Let $(X, \fg)$ be an $\L8$ space, then we define $dVol_{S^1}$ to be the projective volume form determined by the quantization of one dimensional Chern-Simons theory with space of fields $T[-1] T^\ast (X, \fg)$.
+\begin{definition} Let $(X, \fg)$ be an $\L8$ space, then we define $dVol_{S^1}$ to be the projective volume form determined by the quantization of one dimensional Chern--Simons theory with space of fields $T[-1] T^\ast (X, \fg)$.
 We let $\Delta_{S^1}$ denote the corresponding BV laplacian. \end{definition}

 It follows from Theorem \ref{LieThm} that we have